 ‘Get out of here,’ he said.
 ‘I should have known you had come to sell me something.”

-Kramer left that day without a commitment from Spencer, but Kate was squarely in his court.
-And eventually, she convinced Spencer to accept the role.
+Kramer left that day without a commitment from the crusty yet lovable Spencer Tracy.
+But Kate was squarely in his court.
+Eventually, she convinced Spencer to accept the role.

 A Guess Who's Coming to Dinner "Pre-enactment"